RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 is the right of an individual
 to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.
-Unlike a personal right
+Unlike other personal rights
-(the right to privacy or the right to protect your reputation) the right of publicity is more property right than personality right.
+(the right to privacy or the right to protect your reputation), the right of publicity is more about property rights than personality rights.
 And since it can be sold and licensed to others, some states provide that the right of publicity survives death.
 Heirs of dead celebrities then inherit the right to control